white-label-development/javascript-fun/Angular/neil-angular-notes.md

 Template Driven Form generate the FormModel from the template (behind the scenes) but Reactive Forms explicity create the Form model, validation rules and so on, all in the Component Class.

-Reactive Froms bind thes input elements in the template to the FormModel defined in the component class, instead  if binding the input elements to the data model properties directly (like Template Driven Forms do).
+Reactive Froms bind these input elements in the template to the FormModel defined in the component class, instead of binding the input elements to the data model properties directly (like Template Driven Forms do).

-##### Directives

-Template (FormsModule):
+##### Template (FormsModule):

-ngForm, ngModel, ngModelGroup.
-Ng automatically creates a formModel, starting with the root FormGroup instance; it assigns an ngForm directive to any form we add to the template.
+`ngForm, ngModel, ngModelGroup`: Ng automatically creates a formModel, starting with the root FormGroup instance; it assigns an ngForm directive to any form we add to the template.
 We can add a template reference to access it (to export it), eg:

 ```
 <form (ngSubmit)="save()" #signupForm="ngForm">